 A predetermined line across slot reels where matching symbols must land to create a winning combination.

-A payline is a specific line or pattern across the reels of a slot machine where winning combinations must align.
-Traditional slot machines had a single horizontal payline across the center, but modern video slots can have anywhere from 1 to hundreds or even thousands of paylines.
-Paylines can be straight horizontal lines, diagonal lines, zigzag patterns, or even 'cluster pays' where wins occur when matching symbols touch adjacently.
-In games with multiple paylines, players can choose to bet on all paylines (max bet) or select specific paylines.
-More paylines increase the chance of winning on each spin but also increase the cost per spin.
-Some slots use 'ways to win' mechanics instead of traditional paylines, where wins occur based on symbol positions rather than specific line alignments.
+A payline is a set line or pattern across the reels of a slot where matching symbols must land for a win.
+Old slot machines had one center line.
+Modern video slots can have 1 to thousands of paylines.
+Paylines can be straight, diagonal, zigzag, or 'cluster pays' where wins fire when matching symbols touch.
+In games with many paylines, you can bet on all of them or just some.
+More active paylines raise your win chance per spin.
+They also raise the cost per spin.
+Some slots use 'ways to win' instead.
+Wins fire based on where symbols land, not on a fixed line.

 Betting on all paylines maximizes your chances of winning on every spin.
 However, it also increases your cost per spin.
 Budget-conscious players may prefer fewer active paylines at higher denominations.